Xianxia — Xia Heroes wielding Paramount Mystical Power

 In this novel, historical events and important ministers are accurate, and Jiang Ziya was an important and accomplished politician of the Zhou Empire.

 Ritual Bronze Vessel (Li Gui) with Inscriptions Carved inside Recorded the Battle of Muye that Overthrown Shang Empire by Zhou People — National Museum of China

 Legend of the Eight Immortals or Dong You Ji

-Legend of the Eight Immortals or Dong You Ji, written by Wu Yuantai (? — about 1566), is about stories of eight immortals of Taoism Religion.
+Legend of the Eight Immortals, or Dong You Ji, written by Wu Yuantai (? — about 1566), is the story of the eighth immortals of the Taoism Religion.

-The Eight Immortals come from folklores since the Han Dynasty (202 BC — 220 AD), about eight people from different backgrounds, man and woman, old and young, noble and humble, rich and poor, who became immortals after cultivations.
+The Eight Immortals come from folklore since the Han Dynasty (202 BC — 220 AD); about eight people from different backgrounds, man and woman, old and young, noble and humble, rich and poor, who became immortals after cultivation.